Drugmaker Valeant raises detailed defense but doubts remain

 Valeant said it paid $100 million in December 2014 for its option to buy Pennsylvania-based Philidor Rx Services Llc, which also included contractual rights, such as influence over certain personnel hirings and a place on a joint steering committee.

-Philidor accounted for about 7 percent of its total revenue and EBITDA in the third quarter, and 44 percent of sales of Jublia, Valeant’s toenail fungus treatment, Valeant said, but added it is not material for reporting purposes.
+Philidor accounted for about 7 percent of its total revenue and EBITDA in the third quarter, and 44 percent of sales of Jublia, Valeant’s toenail fungus treatment, Valeant said.

-The company said a board review had found the company in compliance with the law on revenue recognition from drugs sold through Philidor.
+The company said a board review had found that the company was in compliance with the law on revenue recognition from drugs sold through the specialty pharmacy, Philidor.

-Valeant’s link to Philidor came under scrutiny after a New York Times report said that Valeant and other drugmakers were using specialty drug distributors to circumvent barriers to raising prices.
+Valeant’s link to Philidor and its option to buy the company came under scrutiny after a New York Times report said that Valeant and other drugmakers were using specialty drug distributors to circumvent barriers to raising prices.

 Valeant has said it properly accounts for sales through its pharmacy partners and only books revenue once one of its medicines reaches a patient.